 Summary

 I joined Sheffield Hallam as a Reader in History in January 2011.
 I research and teach British history in the 19th and 20th centuries, with a focus on gender and labour, rural society, poverty and standards of living.
-I am currently Professor of Modern History.
+Since 2018 I have been Professor of Modern History.

 About